FezVrasta/snackbarjs/README.md

     </span>

-**Tip**: SnackbarJS returns always a jQuery element which corresponds to the snackbar DOM element, you can use it to get the ID of the element, and then do other operations with it.
+**Tip**: SnackbarJS always returns a jQuery element which corresponds to the snackbar DOM element, you can use it to get the ID of the element, and then do other operations with it.

 ## Interact with snackbars

-Once you have created a snackbar you can show, hide or toggle it with:
+Once you a snackbar is created, it can be hidden or toggled with:

     $("#snackbarid").snackbar("show");
     $("#snackbarid").snackbar("hide");